patrik999/stream-reasoning-challenge/challenge-description.md

 * Diagnosis, e.g., finding the cause for a  traffic jam;
 * Motion planning, e.g., routing the vehicles optimally through the network.

-The challenges of this scenarios originates from spatio-temporal nature of the traffic data, the possible hight velocity and volume, and as well the rather complex domain model.
+The difficulty of this scenarios originates from spatio-temporal nature of the traffic data, the possible hight velocity and volume, and as well the rather complex domain model.